VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 **Week 2:**
 + **Yosys**: Yosys is an open-source RTL synthesis tool used to convert digital designs written in HDLs like Verilog into netlists for FPGA or ASIC implementation.
 + **Iverilog**: Iverilog is an open-source Verilog simulation and synthesis tool used for designing and verifying digital circuits written in Verilog.

+**Week 3 & 4:**
++ **OpenLane**: OpenLane is an open-source automated toolchain for designing ASICs from RTL to GDSII  layout.
+It streamlines the ASIC design process by integrating various open-source tools, allowing for efficient chip development and tape-out without human intervention.

+**Week 5**
++ Caravel Efabless Github Build: Caravel is a standard SoC harness with on-chip resources to control and read/write operations from a user-dedicated space